 A number of migrants are in a situation of particular vulnerability, “which may arise from the circumstances in which they travel, [as well as, often, due to their undocumented status and language barriers,] or the conditions they face in countries of origin, transit and destination”.
 It is thus especially important that the universal human rights and fundamental freedoms of migrants remain respected, protected and fulfilled at all times.
 Although States have a sovereign prerogative to manage their borders and regulate migration, they must do so in full compliance with their obligations under international law, in particular human rights law, international humanitarian law, international refugee law, and the law of the sea.

-Being already in a situation of vulnerability, faced with restrictive immigration policies and “dehumanizing border governance tactics”, thousands of migrants die, disappear, or go missing each year, which has led to a humanitarian crisis in certain regions of the world.
-The issue is of high priority at the international level, as shown by the 2019 UN General Assembly Resolution on the protection of migrants that called for international cooperation in cases of migrants who have died or gone missing, as well as the 2018 Global Compact for Safe, Orderly and Regular Migration (Global Compact on Migration), whose objectives include addressing and reducing vulnerabilities in migration, saving lives and establishing coordinated efforts on missing migrants, and countering smuggling and trafficking.
+Being already in a situation of vulnerability and faced with immigration policies migrants die, disappear, or go missing each yearThe issue is of high priority at the international level, as shown by the 2019 UN General Assembly Resolution on the protection of migrants that called for international cooperation in cases of migrants who have died or gone missing, as well as the 2018 Global Compact for Safe, Orderly and Regular Migration (Global Compact on Migration), whose objectives include addressing and reducing vulnerabilities in migration, saving lives and establishing coordinated efforts on missing migrants, and countering smuggling and trafficking.

 AA “missing person”, as defined by the International Committee of the Red Cross (ICRC) in the context of International Humanitarian Law, is “a person whose whereabouts are unknown to his/her relatives and/or who, on the basis of reliable information, has been reported missing in accordance with the national legislation in connection with an international or non-international armed conflict, a situation of internal violence or disturbances, natural catastrophes or any other situation that may require the intervention of a competent State authority.”
 The International Organisation for Migration (IOM) further defines that the expression “missing migrants” includes, inter alia, migrants who have died “in transportation accidents, shipwrecks, violent attacks, or due to medical complications during their journeys.”
 Some missing migrants could be victims of disappearance.
 The principal distinctive element between a migrant going missing and being a victim of disappearance is the commission of a crime against a migrant, as provided in articles 2, 3, and 5 of the Convention on the Protection of All Persons from Enforced Disappearance (“the Convention”).